Last updated: 08/07/2026 07:30:43

 Primary outcomes:

-Incidence rates of adverse events of special interest (AESI)
+Number of participants with adverse events of special interest (AESI) among children vaccinated with RTS,S/AS01E

 Secondary outcomes: